WebberZone/autoclose/docs/02-acc-advanced/scheduling-autoclose-cron.md

 - **Hour** and **Minute** — the time of day the event fires, in `0`–`23` and `0`–`59` respectively.
 - **Run maintenance** — the recurrence: `daily`, `weekly`, `fortnightly`, or `monthly`.

+> **Fixed in v3.2.0.** The `fortnightly` and `monthly` recurrences were selectable in earlier versions but were never registered as WordPress cron schedules, so choosing either one scheduled no maintenance event at all.
+If your site was set to `fortnightly` or `monthly`, confirm a next run is now showing on the **Tools → AutoClose Tools** status panel after upgrading.

 When you save the settings with **Activate scheduled closing** enabled, the plugin clears any existing `acc_cron_hook` event and reschedules a new one for the next occurrence of the configured hour:min.
 When you disable the master switch, the event is removed.

 The schedule uses UTC, so the configured hour:min is evaluated against UTC time and is unaffected by your site's timezone setting.
 The AutoClose status command converts the next run to the site's timezone for readability.